-TyLisa C. Johnson is a writer, reporter and most likely the first person you’ve met from Wilmington, Delaware.
-She has worked with The Dallas Morning News, ProPublica, Tallahassee Democrat, The News Journal, FAMU’s Sirius XM Radio + others.
+TyLisa C. Johnson is a reporter, author, and speaker from Wilmington, Delaware.
+She has worked with Tampa Bay Times , The New York Times Student Journalism Institute, The Dallas Morning News, ProPublica, Tallahassee Democrat, The News Journal, FAMU’s Sirius XM Radio + others.
 She has spoken on panels, organized events and knows how to crochet, thanks to her mom.

-In the past, she’s covered breaking news about gruesome murders and the families they hurt, financial irregularities and improprieties in her University’s administration and more.
-In June 2017, she wrote two of her favorite stories for the New York Times Student Journalism Institute.
+In the past, she’s covered breaking news about gruesome murders and the families they hurt, court rehabilitation programs, financial irregularities and improprieties in her University’s administration and more.
+In June 2017, she wrote two of her favorite stories for The New York Times Student Journalism Institute.
 She frolicked around Harlem learning about James Baldwin’s life and dug through health data that revealed health disparities by zip code and race in Manhattan.

-She aspires to tell real, investigative stories about social justice, health, women’s issues, race and the people they affect.
+Her goal?
+To hold companies, organizations, people and herself accountable.
+She aspires to tell real, investigative stories about social justice, criminal justice, health, women’s issues, race and the people they affect.

 TyLisa graduated with the highest honors in April 2017 with a B.S. from FAMU’s School of Journalism.